Step-by-step story of my boiler utility revamp with Ariston UK

 Finally I got to my favourite bit – accessorising.
 I kept it simple with using natural materials – basket and box, wooden pegs, faux hanging plant and cacti and some metallic textures to go with the gold hanging rail: gold frame and copper letters.
 Nothing else was needed.
 And it’s now so pretty I’m not tempted to dump miscellany and clutter in this area anymore!

 So what do you think of my utility area makeover?
-I hope you like it!
+I hope you like my step-by-step story of my boiler utility revamp with Ariston UK!
 I’d be grateful if you would share on your stories or mention or tag me Instagram layered.home on your posts.
 I’d love it if you would follow me on there too!
 Don’t forget to download my free resources that will help you design your own interiors and grow your Instagram account!